-During the 2009-2010 academic year, the U.S. Army Corps of Engineers constructed a new east jetty at the mouth of the Colorado River.
-GPS-mapped shorelines from September 2009 and September 2012 show a 45-m seaward movement of the shoreline position at MAT03 updrift of the new jetty (Fig. 21 and Appendix D).
+In 2009, the U.S. Army Corps of Engineers constructed a new east jetty at the mouth of the Colorado River.
+GPS-mapped shorelines from September 2009 and September 2012 show a 45-m seaward movement of the shoreline position at MAT03 updrift of the new jetty (Fig. 23 and Appendix D).
 Data at MAT03 has shown that the new jetty on east Matagorda Peninsula has caused the shoreline to move seaward at an average rate of 12.8 m per year between September 2009 and September 2018.
+GPS mapping has shown that the shoreline position has stabilized between 2018 and 2021 (Fig. 23).

-Figure 21.
+Figure 23.
 Shoreline position change at Matagorda Peninsula.

-Throughout the study period, the shoreline and vegetation-line positions at this site have been continuously moving seaward, and volume has been increasing (Fig. 22).
+Throughout the study period, the shoreline and vegetation-line positions at this site have been continuously moving seaward, and volume has been increasing (Fig. 24).
 The combination of the new jetty impounding sand on the updrift side and the decreased vehicle access at MAT03 has allowed for coppice dune formation to occur on the expanded backbeach area and for new vegetation to develop without being disturbed.
 On the field trips during the 2015-2016 and 2016-2017 academic years, it was documented that salt marsh plants have become established on the widened backbeach area in the swales between the coppice dunes.
-Due to the increased width of the backbeach, the salt marsh environment in the swales, and the numerous venomous snakes in the area, profile data will no longer be collected at this site by Tidehaven High School.
-Students from Van Vleck and Palacios High Schools continue to monitor the shoreline and vegetation-line positions at MAT03 to document if this site continues to advance or eventually stabilize.
+Due to the increased width of the backbeach, the salt marsh environment in the swales, and the numerous venomous snakes in the area, profile data will no longer be collected by students at this site.
+Students from Van Vleck and Palacios High Schools continue to monitor the shoreline and vegetation-line positions.

-Figure 22.
+Figure 24.
 Changes in beach and dune volume, shoreline position, and vegetation-line position at MAT03 on Matagorda Peninsula.